AkshayLaddha943/Arrow_SensorFusion_turtlebot3_ws/README.md

 # Arrow_SensorFusion_turtlebot3

-This repository encapsulates the ROS workspace containing the necessary packages and program nodes to simulate a simple turtlebot3 and further performing SLAM on turtlebot3 whilst adding noise to wheel odometry sensor motion model and IMU sensor.
-It also includes the results folder containing images and videos of simulation of turtlebot3 for different situations and a documentation as part of my Internship with Arrow Electronics (eInfochips).
+This branch of the repository presents the simulations associated with Mulit-dimensional Kalman Filter and Extended Kalman Filter using Python3 and MATLAB.
+Moreover, This branch also includes a results folder containing results for different algorithms and a source code of these algorithms in Jupyter and MATLAB.

 ## Pre-requisites